saltstack/salt/doc/topics/troubleshooting/yaml_idiosyncrasies.rst

 Additionally, numbers formatted like ``XXXX-XX-XX`` will also be converted (or YAML will attempt to convert them, and error out if it doesn't think the date is a real one).
-Thus, for example, if you were to have a minion ID of ``4017-16-20`` the minion would not start because YAML would complain that the date was out of range.
+Thus, for example, if a minion were to have an ID of ``4017-16-20`` the minion would not start because YAML would complain that the date was out of range.
 The workaround is the same, surround the offending string with quotes: